 2007 - Present

-This chart records the highest auction prices for 2006 Roosevelt dimes.
-The prices range from $56 to $4,406.
-The data shows a clear layered structure.
+This chart records the highest auction prices for 2006 Roosevelt dimes, with a range from $56 up to $4,406.

 History Of The 2006 Dime

-The Roosevelt dime was introduced in 1946 to honor President Franklin D. Roosevelt shortly after his death in 1945.
-The dime was chosen as the tribute coin because Roosevelt founded the March of Dimes, an organization dedicated to fighting polio.
+The Roosevelt dime was introduced on January 30, 1946 — President Franklin D. Roosevelt’s birthday — just months after his death in April 1945.
+The dime was selected as the tribute coin because Roosevelt co-founded the March of Dimes, an organization dedicated to fighting polio, a disease he himself had contracted at age 39.

-The year 2006 marked the 60th anniversary of the Roosevelt dime series.
-To commemorate the era, the U.S. Mint continued producing special Satin Finish versions that had been introduced in 2005.
-These coins were only available in collector sets and featured a distinctive finish that set them apart from regular circulation strikes.
+The year 2006 marked the 60th anniversary of this beloved series.
+To observe the milestone, the U.S. Mint continued producing special Satin Finish coins that had been introduced in 2005 — a format that ran exclusively from 2005 through 2010.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List